Chad

 “In the past, cattle have often devastated my fields.”

-Terab Djiraki, small farmer in Bitkine, Chad
+Terab Djiraki, farmer in Bitkine, Chad

 This is the real reason for his perseverance: he keeps watch to protect his land from cattle and goats.
 They have trampled down the young plants.
 Eaten the maize.
 And thus destroyed the urgently needed harvest.
 Terab Djiraki lives from his field – and only survives if it yields enough.
 The small farmer grows millet, vegetables and chili on several fields, together the size of a football pitch.
 Even without the threat of livestock, the small farmer’s life has become nastier.
 Climate change is destroying his livelihood: the soil is silting up.
 Water is lacking.
 Yields are falling.
 “That worries me a lot!”